-The latest State of Food Security from FAO reported that women are ten percent more likely than men to experience food insecurity, and globally more women are food insecure than men.
 Ten years ago, the UN World Food Program found that women and girls made up 60 percent of the world’s chronically hungry population.
-In the decade between these two findings, many organizations explicitly included gender in their food and agriculture strategies.
+In the decade since, many organizations explicitly included gender in their food and agriculture strategies.
+Multiple UN agencies adopted policies on gender equality beginning in 2009.
 Feed the Future, launched in 2009 by USAID, emphasizes gender equality.
-Multiple UN agencies adopted polices on gender equality beginning in 2009.
 The Chicago Council released its 2011 report Girls Grow: A Vital Force in Rural Economies, urging the development community to focus on rural adolescent girls and offering recommendations on how to do so.
-Despite these commendable efforts, the gender gap in food security remains.
-What is driving this gap, and why is it so hard to close?
+Despite these commendable efforts, women remain especially susceptible to food insecurity.
+In fact, the 2019 State of Food Security and Nutrition in the World from the Food and Agricultural Organization of the United Nations reported that women are ten percent more likely than men to experience food insecurity, and globally more women are food insecure than men.
+What is driving women’s different experiences of food security, and why is the food security gender gap so persistent?

-More Gender-Sensitive Development is Needed
+More Gender-Responsive Development is Needed

 Empowering Women in Agriculture will Feed the World